 4.2.5 Video files.
 Video files were also included in the online program to demonstrate key concepts and to illustrate how PA and letter-sound knowledge could be implemented in an early year classroom.
 Participants were also asked to rate the appropriateness of the video files selected for the online program.
-Six participants 'certainly agreed' (2 x pre-service, 2 x in-service, 2 x academics), three 'agreed' (2 x in-service, 1 x SLP), and one was 'neutral' (1 x in-service).
+Six participants 'certainly agreed' (2 x pre-service, 2 x in-service, 2 x academics), three 'agreed' (2 x inservice, 1 x SLP), and one was 'neutral' (1 x in-service).
 In total, 90% of participants 'agreed' to 'certainly agreed' that the video files within the online program were appropriate.
 Qualitatively, there was a general theme that participants enjoyed connecting the theory to practice via the video files.
 One in-service teacher noted that some files were too long and skipped some, whilst six of the eight comments referred to the benefit of seeing the practical applications.
 One academic noted that the video files would make it easier to understand and reduce cognitive load by giving worked examples.
-Both academics and pre-service teachers selected 'certainly agree' (n = 2), 'agree' (n = 2) and 'neutral' (n = 1).
+Both academics and pre-service teachers selected 'certainly agree.'
+The SLP selected 'agree' while the in-service teachers were split between 'certainly agree' (n = 2), 'agree' (n = 2) and 'neutral' (n = 1).